 The Homecoming game was the Jumbos largest margin of victory against a NESCAC opponent this season and the energy of the fans on this kind of a day certainly made a difference.

-“Homecoming is something everyone looks forward [to],” he said.
-“The energy level [and] the crowd make the game an unforgettable experience.
-We played our best soccer of the season against [Middlebury], so it was nice to give the alumni a good welcome back.”
+Sophomore Zachary Trevorrow explained, “Homecoming is something everyone looks forward.
+The energy level, the crowd, it makes the game an unforgettable experience.
+We played our best soccer of the season against Midd, so it was nice to give the alumni a good welcome back.”

-“Our sophomores have made the leap they needed to and are establishing themselves as some of the best players in the NESCAC,” senior co-captain defender Conor Coleman said.
-“They still have a lot of work to do to reach their potential, but if they continue to work hard, all the underclassmen will be hugely important to our team’s continued success this year.”
+Senior captain Conor Coleman said, “Our sophomores have made the leap they needed to and are establishing themselves as some of the best players in the NESCAC.
+They still have a lot of work to do to reach their potential but if they continue to work hard all the underclassmen will be hugely important to our team’s continued success this year.”

-Junior defenseman Jackson Najjar echoed Coleman’s point by saying, “a big concern going into this year was who was going to pick up the goal production we lost from last year,” he said.
-“It took a little while, but the underclassmen have really taken their role seriously and are doing a great job.”
+Junior defenseman Jackson Najjar echoed Coleman’s point by saying, “a big concern going into this year was who was going to pick up the goal production we lost from last year.
+It took a little while but the underclassmen have really taken their role seriously and are doing a great job.”

-“The attitude we have for these games is the same as the attitude we had at the beginning of the season: one game at a time,” he said.
-“We go into every game thinking we are 0-0 and need to prove ourselves.
-Everyone in the NESCAC is having a good season, so we need to keep taking it one game at a time and realize we haven’t accomplished anything yet.”
+Coleman said, “the attitude we have for these games is the same as the attitude we had at the beginning of the season: one game at a time.
+We go into every game thinking we are 0-0 and need to prove ourselves.
+Everyone in the NESCAC is having a good season so we need to keep taking it one game at a time and realize we haven’t accomplished anything yet.”